October 5, 2024

 Read on!

-How many eggs should I freeze for my age?
+How many eggs should I freeze by age?

 “The older you are , the more eggs you need to collect and freeze because a higher percentage of them will be abnormal